 4) How do I get back home from the end of the ride?

 You can also take your bike onto the TTC for a subway ride back home.
-Victoria Park subway station is a quick ride on quiet residential streets away from the end of the ride.
+Victoria Park subway station is a quick ride on a quiet residential street away from the end of the ride.

 5) Is it really fun?

 Of course!
-But don’t take our word for it, come to Prince Edward Viaduct Parkette on ride day and find out for yourself!
+But don’t take our word for it, come to Withrow Park on ride day and find out for yourself!